ABitOfSquad/squadbot/README.md

     }
 }
 ```
+**NB: Protocols also have their own settings, these will be downloaded when installing a new protocol!**

 #### Plugins
 Squadbot plugins are very easy to write.
-Below is quite an advanced, yet a small example which uses the event-driven plugins API provided:
+Below is small yet rather advanced example which uses the event-driven plugins API provided:

 ```javascript
 exports.plugin = {